 Performing artists of color who have graduated from Five College campuses will return to the consortium to work with students in residencies, offer the public a demonstration of their work and participate in a panel discussion.
 Organized by the theater department chairs of the campuses, the residency, showcase and panel discussion are designed to feature accomplished alumnae from each of the Five Colleges presenting the work of artists who are deeply engaged not only with theater-making but also with issues of social justice.

 Lisa Biggs, a 1993 graduate of Amherst College, is a performing artist and performance scholar.
-Building off her diverse experiences as an artist and activist, Lisa's current scholarship stands at the intersection of performance studies, Black studies, women and gender studies, anthropology and law.
-Since 1993, she has developed and toured original performance works to venues across the United States, including Cultural Odyssey, Links Hall, Baltimore Theatre Project, Joe's Movement Emporium, the National Black Theatre Festival, Dance Place, and the National Hip Hop Theatre Festival
+Building on her diverse experiences as an artist and activist, Lisa's current scholarship stands at the intersection of performance studies, Black studies, women and gender studies, anthropology and law.
+Since 1993, she has developed and toured original performance works to venues across the United States, including Cultural Odyssey, Links Hall, Baltimore Theatre Project, Joe's Movement Emporium, the National Black Theatre Festival, Dance Place, and the National Hip-Hop Theatre Festival.

 Nia Ostrow Witherspoon, a 2005 graduate of Smith College, is a multidisciplinary artist investigating the metaphysics of black liberation, desire and diaspora.
 Working primarily in the media of theater/performance, vocal and sound composition, and creative scholarship, Witherspoon’s work has traveled both nationally and internationally.
 As a performer, Witherspoon is co-founder of the ceremonial music collective SoliRose, a world-premiere cast member of Sharon Bridgforth’s River See, and has been a featured vocalist in the work of Cherríe Moraga.